Orville Adalbert Derby: Brazil

-When Hartt organized the first Geological Commission of the Empire of Brazil, Derby was nominated its assistant and returned to Brazil in December 1875.
+When Hartt organized the first Geological Commission of the Empire of Brazil, Derby was nominated as its assistant and returned to Brazil in December 1875.
 In 1877, with the end of the Commission, Derby decided to stay in Brazil and accepted a post at the National Museum of Rio de Janeiro.
 He became also a member and director of the Geographic and Geological Commission of São Paulo from 1886 to 1904.
 This commission later originated the Astronomical and Geophysical Institute of the University of São Paulo.
 Derby founded also the first Botanical Gardens in São Paulo ("Horto Botânico").
 In 1906 he was nominated to the Brazilian Geographic and Geological Survey.

 Derby worked in many domains of the geological sciences, such as mineralogy, economic geology, physical geography, cartography, petrography, meteorology, archeology and paleontology.

 Publications

 He published 173 papers on the geology of Brazil from 1873 to 1915.
 He was also the publisher of one of the first geological maps of Brazil, in 1915.